Queensland Wood Reference Collection: Importance of the collection

 The Wood Reference Collection is a unique collection of mainly Queensland timbers assembled by government botanists collecting plant materials since the 1880s.
 Once a tree has been removed from its environment and the wood has been processed, it can often be hard to identify the provenance or age of a specific piece.
 The wood blocks and microscope samples held at the Wood Reference Collection are invaluable as the provenance of a specific piece can influence how its value is determined.

 In art history, the wood used by specific artists or furniture makers (for antiques) is often very characteristic.
 The frame of a painting or the type of wood used to make a stool can give crucial information when investigating whether an object is genuine or a replica.

 Similarly, anthropological studies on cultural objects or forensic studies on weapons often benefit from wood identification services.
 Specific cultures might have favoured specific wood types for ritual purposes, giving a clue as to the use of found objects.
-The Queensland Police Service Ballistic Unit have used the collection to identify the type and origin of wooden firearm stocks, and archaeologists working on structures such as a heritage listed timber bridge in Beaudesert, Queensland, the Wickham Terrace Tower Mill (The Old Windmill, Brisbane), the Cato (1800 ship) (wrecked on the Wreck Reefs) and many others have also benefitted from wood identification services.
+The Queensland Police Service Ballistic Unit have used the collection to identify the type and origin of wooden firearm stocks, and archaeologists working on structures such as a heritage listed timber bridge in Beaudesert, Queensland, the Wickham Terrace Tower Mill (The Old Windmill, Brisbane), the Cato (1800 ship) (wrecked on the Wreck Reefs) and many others have also benefited from wood identification services.